dcadol/vw-jemez/README.md

 # vw-Jemez

-Functions for running our modified CASiMiR model and D-FLOW coupled model on a supercomputer.
+Functions for running RipCAS (our modified CASiMiR model) and D-FLOW coupled model on a supercomputer.

 # Installation